dgzlopes/pulpocon/README.md

 });
 ```

+You can learn more about checks [in our docs](https://k6.io/docs/using-k6/checks/).

 ### 1.5.
 Thresholds

 Thresholds are the pass/fail criteria you define for your test metrics.
 If the performance of the system under test (SUT) does not meet the conditions of your threshold, the test finishes with a failed status.
 That means that k6 will exit with a non-zero exit code.
 You can leverage standard metrics that k6 generates or custom metrics that you define in your script (we will see more about this later).